vadim-miller2/book-test1/ch_core.md

 The <span class="nctnt ncbi-func">SetUsageContext()</span> method is used to define the name of the program and its description, which is to be displayed in the <span class="nctnt ncbi-monospace">USAGE</span> message.
 As long as the initialization of the application is completed and there is still no argument description, <span class="nctnt ncbi-class">CNcbiApplication</span> class provides a "default" one.
 This behavior can be overridden by calling the <span class="nctnt ncbi-func">DisableArgDescriptions()</span> method of <span class="nctnt ncbi-path">CNcbiAppliation</span>.

-#### <span class="title">Generating a <span class="nctnt ncbi-monospace">USAGE </span>Message</span>
+#### Generating a <span class="nctnt ncbi-monospace">USAGE </span>Message

 One of the functions of the <span class="nctnt ncbi-class">CArgDescriptions</span> object is to generate a <span class="nctnt ncbi-monospace">USAGE</span> message automatically (this gives yet another reason to define one).
-Once such object is [defined](ch_core.html#ch_core.CArgDescriptions_App), there is nothing else to worry about; <span class="nctnt ncbi-class">CNcbiApplication</span> will do the job for you.
+Once such object is [defined](#defined), there is nothing else to worry about; <span class="nctnt ncbi-class">CNcbiApplication</span> will do the job for you.
 The <span class="nctnt ncbi-func">SetupArgDescriptions()</span> method includes parsing the command line and matching arguments against their descriptions.
 Should an error occur, e.g., a mandatory argument is missing, the program prints a message explaining what was wrong and terminates.
 The output in this case might look like this:

     USAGE
       myApp -h -k MandatoryKey [optarg]